 Interested in finding out more about the national economy and the economic decisions made by organisations?
 Enjoy testing theories, identifying patterns and finding solutions?

 Economies across the world are changing at a rapid rate.
 This course will teach you the methods used for analysing economic data and equip you with the mathematical and statistical skills to advise businesses on economic policies, predict patterns of behaviour and reduce the risks involved in financial decision making.

-By combining the study of economics with the mathematical and statistically focused area of econometrics, you will learn about current issues in modern-day economic forecasting and analysis whilst developing the analytical, problem-solving and quantitative skills to understand and interpret economic indicators.
+By combining the study of economics with the mathematical and statistically focused area of econometrics, you will learn about current issues in modern-day economic forecasting and analysis while developing the analytical, problem-solving and quantitative skills to understand and interpret economic indicators.

 The first year provides a broad introduction to all areas of economics, from small scale economic decisions at an individual and local level through to issues that impact upon national and international economies.

-In addition to the above you will also need to complete our online Academic Integrity module.
-This covers some of the essential skills and knowledge which will help you to study independently and produce work of a high academic standard which is vital for success at York.
+This module covers some of the essential skills and knowledge which will help you to study independently and produce work of a high academic standard which is vital for success at York.

 This module will:

 The second year will advance your analytical skills and techniques.

 You will also study two option modules.
 In previous years, options have covered topics such as: